My Sweet Audrina: Characters

 Mrs. Allismore: A "psychic" hired, then fired, by Damian.

-Mercy Marie: Missing and presumed dead, she was Lucietta's best friend.
-Lucietta and Ellsbeth get drunk and "channel" her spirit during their weekly Tuesday Teatimes.
+Aunt Mercy Marie: Missing and presumed dead, she was Lucietta and Ellsbeth's distant relative, rumoured to have been eaten by cannibals on her travels.
+Lucietta and Ellsbeth get drunk and "channel" her spirit during their weekly Tuesday Teatimes to insult one another by holding a photo of Mercy Marie to their faces and mock each other through the dead spirit.
+Audrina is not sure if they are joking or not.

 Arden Nelson Lowe: Only son of Billie Lowe; in love with Audrina.
 He wants to become an architect but ends up working for Damian.
 He has dark brown hair and amber eyes and is buff.
 He is a noble but gullible man who lets Audrina down when she needs him most.
 Therefore, he must ultimately win her back.

 Billie Lowe: Mother of Arden.
 She resembles Elizabeth Taylor.
 She was an Olympic figure skating champion who lost both of her legs after getting gangrene as a complication from untreated diabetes.
 She is a friendly, positive person to be around.
 She becomes a mother figure to Audrina.

 Lamar Rensdale: Audrina's and Vera's piano teacher.
 He helps Audrina by convincing her aunt to allow her to go to school.
 Unfortunately, he becomes involved in an affair with underage Vera, resulting in an unwanted pregnancy.